Here is how to create your first web push campaign step by step:

 This is where you can choose when you want to send your web push campaign (know more here).

-There are 3 options to choose from:
+From the Campaigns page, there are 2 options to choose from:

 Now: The campaign will be sent as soon as you save and turn it on.